I have registered as a volunteer, how quickly can I expect to get a project?

 How many projects will I be expected to take on?

 Joining our volunteer register does not commit you to any level of activity or particular project with the Trust – it just indicates your willingness to be approached by us.
 We quite understand that work and other commitments take priority and that you may turn down projects.
-We are driven by demand from client charities – so if you have very unusual skills or live in a very rural area, we may not approach you as often as a volunteer with strategic or business planning skills based in a major city.
+We are driven by demand from client charities – so if you have very unusual skills, we may not approach you as often as a volunteer with strategic or business planning skills.
 We make every effort to keep our database up to date with your availability and interest in taking on projects with the Trust – but very much appreciate hearing from you on how much time you have to give.

 How much time does it take?

-What support can I expect from the Cranfield Trust?
+What support can I expect from Cranfield Trust?

 We are always happy to hear from volunteers and charities working together and are keen to provide any support we can to ensure a successful outcome for both sides.

-What happens if I take a project on and find that work commitments prevent me from completing the project?
+What happens if I take on a volunteering assignment and find that work commitments prevent me from completing the project?

 We make every effort to prepare a brief which accurately reflects the nature of the project, but it is not unusual for consultancy requirements to undergo some change.
 Our client organisations tend to be small and subject to considerable change, which can affect project work.
 If the project has changed substantially and is no longer a good match for you, please discuss this with the Project Manager who will revisit the client to review the position.
 If there are other changes – for example changes in the charity’s situation or structure which affect the project, again, our Project Manager should be able to advise.

 What feedback is there after the project is finished?